 Exposure to germs can lead to infections.

 Unfortunately, in healthcare settings, germs can easily spread to and between patients.
 How?
 Germs can get into your body through contact with your eyes, nose, mouth, genitals, and/or open wounds.
+For example, germs can travel along IV lines, catheters, and ventilators.

-These germs can come through the air, or from your own hands if you touch contaminated surfaces.
+Additionally, germs can come through the air, or from your own hands if you touch contaminated surfaces.

-Additionally, others can transmit germs to you if they touch you without properly cleaning their hands after touching contaminated surfaces or sick patients.
+And, others can transmit germs to you if they touch you without properly cleaning their hands after touching contaminated surfaces or sick patients.
 Lastly, you can also get infected from contact with contaminated medical instruments.

 Importantly, dangerous germs like C diff. and MRSA can live on surfaces for days and can transfer back and forth between people, equipment, and other surfaces.